luishdemetrio/Vb6VirtualRegistry/README.md

 ```

-If we try to package and install the Project1 to the MSIX format, the application will throw the following an exception during the initialization telling that the **RICHTX32.OCX is not registered**:
+If we try to package and install the Project1 to the MSIX format, the application will throw the following an exception during the initialization because the **RICHTX32.OCX is not registered**:

 ![Missing OCX](Images/notRegistered.png)

-This happens, because the RICHTX32.OCX is not registered in the machine and, as we are using MSIX, we want to deploy everything inside the package, even the registry keys.
-Therefore, as next step, it is necessary to create the **virtual registry** ([registry.dat](https://docs.microsoft.com/en-us/windows/msix/desktop/desktop-to-uwp-behind-the-scenes) file) which serves as the logical equivalent of HKLM\Software in the real registry.
+As we want to deploy everything inside the MSIX package (files and registry keys), we need to create the **virtual registry** ([registry.dat](https://docs.microsoft.com/en-us/windows/msix/desktop/desktop-to-uwp-behind-the-scenes) file) which serves as the logical equivalent of HKLM\Software in the real registry.
 At runtime, this virtual registry merges the contents of this hive into the native system hive to provide a singular view of both.

 #### VB6VirtualRegistry.